-The Council considered that it had maintained good performance and had driven out significant savings through the business transformation programme on the services provided in Strategic Resources, and in Autumn 2010 it was decided to seek a suitable external partner to achieve further savings through adding scale to the operation and to serve as a catalyst for change to bring new work, investment and improved delivery to Manor Drive, along with new job opportunities and business to Peterborough.
+The Council had a good record in maintaining good performance whilst driving out significant savings through the business transformation programme on the services provided by the Strategic Resources department.
+In the autumn 2010 it was decided to seek a suitable external partner to achieve further savings through adding scale to the operation and to serve as a catalyst for change to bring in new work, investment and improved delivery to Manor Drive, along with new job opportunities and business to Peterborough.